stephen-o17/comp0034_week1test/activities/lab_1.md

     - [The Data Visualisation Catalogue](https://datavizcatalogue.com/index.html)
     - [Interactive Chart Chooser](https://depictdatastudio.com/charts/)

-6. If you have read the week 1 materials, consider the design (layout, colours, titles, use of whitespace etc) for your chart.
+6. If you have read the week 1 materials, consider the design (layout, colours, titles, use of whitespace etc.) for your chart.